AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/04_Embedded.rst

     In this case, :ada:`B` is almost certainly going to be 8-bits wide on a typical machine, even though the language requires that :ada:`Bit'Size` is 1 by default.

-    When the specified size value is larger than necessary, it can cause objects to be bigger in memory than they would be otherwise.
-For example, for some enumeration types, we could say :ada:`for type Enum'Size use 32;` when the number of literals would otherwise have required only a byte.
-    That's useful for unchecked conversions because the sizes of the two types need to be the same.
-Likewise, it's useful for interfacing with C, where :c:`enum` types are just mapped to the :ada:`int` type, and thus larger than Ada might otherwise require.

 In the declaration of the components of the :ada:`PMC_Peripheral` record type, we use the :ada:`aliased` keyword to specify that those record components are